RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

 The steps that follow will show you how you can create a Drupal recipe.
 First there is a review of the key parts of its structure followed by an example directory layout you can use.
 That is followed by how you can create a composer.json file at the Recipe level in case you need to bring additions to what your main site install brings.
 In the [Trouble Shooting and Best Practices](#additional-notes-and-tips) section at the end, there is also a review of how to "unpack" recipes to fold them or parts of them into your main site Composer.json file.

-The most important part to understand are the YML files and instruct the recipe and another that describes it to your Drupal site foundation so it connects properly.
+The most important part to understand are the YML files.
+One instructs what the recipe is to do and the other that describes the recipe to your Drupal site so that it connects to your site properly.
 See [Create the recipe YML File](#create-the-recipe-yml-files).

 The sections about adding content and how it leverages configuration files help get more of the full depth of what a recipe can do.
 Since configuration on an existing site is found in YML files, on an existing site they have UUIDs that could conflict, so there is a discussion on [Handling UUIDs](#how-to-handle-uuids-in-recipes).